charisma-lab/burger_turtlebot/Booting up the Burger Bot.md

 9. Run `catkin_make <package_name>` replacing <package_name> with your package's name.
 10. Enter the package with `cd ~/catkin_ws/src/<package_name>`.
 11. Create a 'scripts' folder by running `mkdir scripts` and then enter the folder with `cd scripts`.
-12. Create a file (in our case a .py file) inside of the scripts folder in step 11.
-This can be done by opening a code editor (i.e. pycharm or vscode, we will be using vscode), using the directory to enter the scripts folder in your new package, and then creating a new file in your choice of language (we will use python2).
+12. Create a file (in our case a .py file) inside of the scripts folder from step 11.
+This can be done by opening a code editor (i.e. pycharm or vscode), using the directory to enter into the scripts folder in your new package, and then creating a new file in your choice of language.
 13. Run `source catkin_ws/devel/setup.bash`.
 14. Run `chmod +x <.py_file_name>`.
 15. Run `ls -la` to verify that the .py file is now executable.
 The file should have an x in the discriptor on the same line as the file name.